Independent Banking Advisory Service

 IBAS launched in 1992 as a specialist business banking organization to help those with business banking debt disputes and to analyze and investigate business bank accounts and banking information.
-IBAS is the only UK non profit organization providing specialist business banking advice and specialist business banking case investigations.
-IBAS business banking dispute negotiating experience with proven litigation preparation strategy provides both claims and defences against banks for business bank customers.
-IBAS has excellent banking investigation skills and reputation - IBAS articles for BBC TV, Sunday Times, Times, Daily Mail, Daily Express and Daily Mirror are listed in our UK Banking News and Comment Archive
+IBAS business banking dispute negotiating experience has a proven strategy which provides claims and defences for business bank customers.
+IBAS has excellent banking investigation reputation and has featured on BBC TV, BBC TV News, ITV, Meridian and Sky News and contributed to editorials and articles for the Sunday Times, Times, Daily Mail, Daily Express and Daily Mirror.

 Andrew Bailey, Deputy Governor of the Bank of England, CEO of the PRA and Accountable Executive for the HBOS Review said:“The story of the failure of HBOS is important both to provide a record of an event which required a major contribution by the public purse, and because it is a story of the failure of a bank that did not undertake complicated activity or so-called racy investment banking.
 HBOS was at root a simple bank that nonetheless managed to create a big problem.”